dinorows/TCO490/docker-wordpress-mysql/README.md

 To administer thereafter: http://[vm-publicip]:8000/wp-admin/

 You should obtain your VM's public ip from the Azure portal, and replace [vm-publicip] with it.
 For example, 123.45.67.89

+Note to self: azuredeployj.json lacks the extension to install and deploy the docker solution, so use that deployment to demo what's going to happen with students' VMs in class.